<> <> <> <>

 Just like every health issue, if you're looking to cure premature ejaculation, there's a short list of foods you should generally steer clear of.

-Avoiding fast food is a great first step to treating sexual issues like premature ejaculation — usually featuring a high fat and salt content, fast food can make your body more sluggish, slow and it can even affect blood circulation!
+Avoiding fast food is a great first step to treating sexual issues like premature ejaculation [9] — usually featuring a high fat and salt content, fast food can make your body more sluggish and slow, and it can even affect blood circulation.

-Sugar has been found to be extremely detrimental to your health as it can mess with your metabolic functions, increase your weight and it can even play a role in issues like premature ejaculation or erectile dysfunction!
+Sugar is extremely detrimental to your health as it can mess with your metabolic functions, increase your weight and it can even play a role in sexual health issues like premature ejaculation or erectile dysfunction.

 As foods high in sugar give you a boost of energy before catapulting you into a sugar crash, getting it on after a sweet treat could make you a little more trigger-happy than usual.